romkatv/zsh-bin/README.md

 Zsh from zsh-bin doesn't read global rc files from anywhere.
 It does read user rc files of course.

 This can be changed.
 An empty `etc` directory could be added to the archive, from which Zsh would source `zshenv` and similar files if they exist.
+Please open an issue or better yet send a PR if you care.

 ---